Many of these items also appear on the Plastic Bitspage, but there are others here that are not made of plastic.

 This style of cup can be used in conjunction with a tinplate 'cookie cutter' to house small portions of comb, in a similar fashion to cellpunching.

-Plastic adhesive tape (insulating tape) is something that I have never tried, but I carry such tape with me when I am beekeeping and so it would be available if I had no alternative.
+I carry such tape with me when I am beekeeping and so it would be available if I had no alternative.

-As with the foil I can see it being difficult to effectively attach such a wrapped cell to the face of a comb.
+I can see it being difficult to effectively attach such a wrapped cell to the face of a comb.
 I am concerned that it would be difficult to wrap the tape around without damaging the cell in some way.

-The Nicot type cell protector shown at right can be used with other items from the Nicot cupkit range to allow emergence into a cage or direct into a nucleus.
+The Nicot type cell protector shown at right can be used with other items from the Nicot Cupkit range to allow emergence into a cage or direct into a nucleus.

 There is a cap that will fit the large diameter top of the protector to shroud the back end of the cell.